Door de Graaf: Anthroposophy

 In 1980 de Graaf-Sherston started providing psychotherapy training based on anthroposophical principles, such as: Het kind in jezelf (The child in you), Vrede op mensenmaat (Peace on a human scale) en Oefengroep Authenciteit (Authencity Exercise Group).
 In the same year she met the Steiner teacher and artist Frans Reuvers and they often delivered anthroposophical courses together, becoming life partners for the next thirty years. de Graaf-Sherston was committed to the underprivileged and the outcasts.
 She supported environmental campaigns and opposed war.
 Together with Reuvers, she regularly visited Morocco, where they forged close ties with the local population.

 Later life and death

 In 1998 Door de Graaf-Sherston's eldest son Jeff died at the age of 51.
 She lived in the Netherlands for over sixty years, but maintained contact with her half-sisters and half-brother, meeting in 2000 for a reunion dinner in Richmond a few months before her half-brother Jack died.
-In May 2010 her partner Frans Reuvers passed away.
+In May 2010 her partner Frans Reuvers died.
 After living for a further six months in their home in Zutphen, she moved to Huize Valckenbosch in Zeist, a residential care home run on anthroposophical principles.

 Dorothy de Graaf-Sherston died there seven months later, on 2 January 2011 at the age of 90.